The Impression-a-Bull Project

 "Best Gallery Exhibit" in the Nashville Scene Best of Nashville 2012

-The photos from the project will be available in a book in winter 2012.
+The photos from the project will be available in a book in late summer 2013.

 Proceeds from the sale of the Impression-a-Bull book will benefit Pit Bull spay and neuter.